biubiubiiu/derain-toolbox/configs/rcdnet/README.md

 |  Input shape  |    Flops     | Params |
 | :-----------: | :----------: | :----: |
 | (3, 256, 256) | 194.54GFlops | 2.97M  |

+> **Help Wanted**: The results obtained from `test.py` deviates from the true value.
+It is speculated that the network weights has not been saved correctly.
+The experimental results given above are from the evaluation process of the last epoch (by checking log files).
+The evaluation process, which is called from `EvalHook`, differs from the testing process of `test.py` in that it loads the network weights in memory directly, without going through the serialization process.